screenfreeze/deskcon-desktop/README.md

 Install:
 --------
+    - make sure Ports 8082 and 8026 tcp are open
     - start deskcon.sh in Root Folder of the Project
-    - (optional) copy the Gnome Shell Extension to ~/.local/share/gnome-shell/extensions and activate it
+    - (optional) copy the Gnome Shell (3.8) Extension to ~/.local/share/gnome-shell/extensions and activate it